aliyun/aliyun-openapi-net-sdk/README.md

 ```

 ### Use BearerToken to invoke [CCC](https://www.nuget.org/packages/aliyun-net-sdk-ccc/) Product
-You should install the relative Nuget Package, as it said before, when you are running the test demo in your local machine.
+You should install the relative Nuget Package when you are running the test demo in your local machine.

 ```csharp
 using Aliyun.Acs.Core;